 In a large skillet over medium heat, cook onions in oil until lightly browned.

-Cut cabbage into strips and add to cooked onions with the water.
-Stir the cabbage and water until wilted.
+Cut cabbage into strips and add to cooked onions, together with the water, covering to steam.
+Stir the cabbage and water until wilted, around 15 minutes.

 In a small bowl, stir together the remaining ingredients to form a thin sauce.
 Pour over the cooking cabbage and continue stirring until warm.
 Remove from heat and serve immediately.